You deserve a college that offers flexible MSOL classes on your schedule.

 - Finish your degree faster with 3 semesters offered each year.

-- Classes are offered in an accelerated 7½-week hybrid format which combines classroom and online learning.
+- Classes are offered in an accelerated 7½-week online or hybrid format which combines classroom and online learning.

 - Apply into the program at any time for a class start in the fall or spring.

 Master's Degree in Organizational Leadership curriculum